With so much rain around, the dreaded leech has emerged as a surprising summer nuisance. But you won’t believe where this dog had a leech stuck 😳

 Despite what you might have hoped, all that fur isn’t a fool-proof leech deterrent.
 In fact, they can still move across the body until they find a spot without hair and a good blood supply for them to suck onto.
-That’s why ears, lips, bellies and even lower legs and the area between toes can be popular areas for leeches.

 But for Wellington the Spoodle, he clearly had no plans of going mainstream when a leech hopped onto him during a weekend trip to NSW’s Southern Highlands.
 In a move that will have all males crossing their legs, a leech crawled up Wellington’s prepuce (yes that pouch around his ‘lipstick’) and lodged there to suck blood.
 Ouch.